dallaskoncir/flexbox-library/README.md

 # flexbox-library
-A Sass library of flexbox mixins and handy tools.
+A Sass library of flexbox mixins and handy tools with fallbacks for unsupported browsers.